See the Seidman College of Business section of this catalog for a listing of faculty.

 See the Graduate Information - Academic Policies and Regulations section of this catalog for information regarding retention and dismissal.

-The M.S.T. program is offered on the Pew Grand Rapids Campus in DeVos Center in downtown Grand Rapids, MI.
+The M.S.T. program is offered on the Pew Campus DeVos Center in downtown Grand Rapids, Michigan.

 Graduate Outcomes/Time to Program Completion